ktbs/ktbs/doc/source/tutorials/model-rest-turtle.rst

    In kTBS on the other hand,
-   attributes are first-class citizens of the model, their name (URI) is scoped to the entire model.
+   attributes are first-class citizens of the model, their name (IRI) is scoped to the entire model.
    In our example above, the attribute ``<#message>`` is shared by two obsel types, it is therefore the *same* attribute, with the same meaning and the same datatype\ [#abstract_class]_.

-   If we wanted to consider ``SendMsg.message`` and ``MsgReceived.message`` as two distinct attributes more in the line of UML design, then we would need to create two attribute types with distinct URIs, for example ``<#SendMsg/message>`` and ``<#MsgReceived/message>``.
+   If we wanted to consider ``SendMsg.message`` and ``MsgReceived.message`` as two distinct attributes more in the line of UML design, then we would need to create two attribute types with distinct IRIs, for example ``<#SendMsg/message>`` and ``<#MsgReceived/message>``.

 Adding relations